 Which garden centres can I shop online from?

-Wickes is also offering an online queue system, and will deliver to your home – however, availability may at times be limited and some products may not be available for home delivery where social distancing rules cannot be observed.
-Due to the high order numbers, Next Day delivery will not be available.
+Wickes stores are open with safety and social distancing measures in place, and they are also offering an online queue system, and will deliver to your home.
+However, availability may at times be limited and some products may not be available for home delivery where social distancing rules cannot be observed.
+Due to the high order numbers, Next Day delivery is currently not available on most lines and locations.

 Where can I buy plants?